4065-zjz/ML-projects/Image Classification/README.md

 # Satellite Image Classification
-Attempt to recognize ships in satellite image.
+Attempt to recognize ships in given satellite images.
 Used Logistic Regression and Random Forest Classifiers